KhronosGroup/Vulkan-LoaderAndValidationLayers/loader/LoaderAndLayerInterface.md

 - `vkGetPhysicalDeviceSurfaceFormatsKHR`
 - `vkGetPhysicalDeviceSurfacePresentModesKHR`

 An ICD can still choose to not take advantage of this functionality by simply not exposing the above the `vkCreateXXXSurfaceKHR` and `vkDestroySurfaceKHR` functions.

 ##### Loader Version 2 Interface Requirements

 Version 2 interface has requirements in three areas:
- 1. ICD Vulkan entry point discovery,
+ 1. ICD Vulkan entry-point discovery,
  2. `KHR_surface` related requirements in the WSI extensions,
  3. Vulkan dispatchable object creation requirements.

 ##### Loader Versions 0 and 1 Interface Requirements

 Version 0 and 1 interfaces do not support version negotiation via `vk_icdNegotiateLoaderICDInterfaceVersion`.
-ICDs can distinguish version 0 and version 1 interfaces as follows: if the loader calls `vk_icdGetInstanceProcAddr` first it supports version 1;
-otherwise the loader only supports version 0.
+ICDs can distinguish version 0 and version 1 interfaces as follows: if the loader calls `vk_icdGetInstanceProcAddr` first it supports version 1; otherwise the loader only supports version 0.

 Version 0 interface does not support `vk_icdGetInstanceProcAddr`.
+Version 0
-Version 0 interface requirements for obtaining ICD Vulkan entry points are as follows:
+interface requirements for obtaining ICD Vulkan entry-points are as follows:

-- The function `vkGetInstanceProcAddr` **must be exported** in the ICD library and returns valid function pointers for all the Vulkan API entry points.
+- The function `vkGetInstanceProcAddr` **must be exported** in the ICD library and returns valid function pointers for all the Vulkan API entry-points.
 - `vkCreateInstance` **must be exported** by the ICD library.
 - `vkEnumerateInstanceExtensionProperties` **must be exported** by the ICD library.

 Additional Notes: